rosofo/lambda/README.md

 Some scattered thoughts:

+- Ironically I wrote this in a mostly non-functional way.
+I'm still learning js/ts so I didn't want to use a functional library yet.
 - Writing the parser quickly became a priority as I realised it's also a development tool.
 Writing object literals for tests was cumbersome.
 - The contrast between the way the parser combinator library allowed me to manage